talwat/lowfi/README.md

 #### The Format

-In lists, the first line should be the base URL, followed by the rest of the tracks.ç This is also known as the "header", because it comes first.
+In lists, the first line should be the base URL, followed by the rest of the tracks.
+This is also known as the "header", because it comes first.

 Each track will be first appended to the base URL, and then the result use to download